-If the County were to opt for the "safe harbor" approach, the same sources noted above would have to be consulted in order to identify fish-bearing lakes and streams.
-Once those lakes and streams were identified, the following setbacks would be required:
+If the County were to opt for the "safe harbor" inventory approach, the same sources noted above would have to be consulted in order to identify fish-bearing lakes and streams.
+Once those lakes and streams were identified, the following setbacks would be required would be identified as significant riparian areas:

-- Along all streams with average annual stream flow greater than 1,000 cubic feet per second (cfs): 75 feet upland from the top of each bank. - Along all lakes, and fish-bearing streams with average annual stream flow less than 1,000 cfs: 50 feet from the top of bank. - Where the riparian corridor includes all or portions of a significant wetland as set out in OAR 660-023-0100, the standard distance to the riparian corridor boundary shall be measured from, and include, the upland edge of the wetland. - In areas where the top of each bank is not clearly defined, or where the predominant terrain consists of steep cliffs, local governments shall apply OAR 660-023-0030 rather than apply the safe harbor provisions of this section.
+- Along all streams with average annual stream flow greater than 1,000 cubic feet per second (cfs): 75 feet upland from the top of each bank. - Along all lakes, and fish-bearing streams with average annual stream flow less than 1,000 cfs: 50 feet from the top of bank. - Where the riparian corridor includes all or portions of a significant wetland as set out in OAR 660-023-0100, the standard distance to the riparian corridor boundary shall be measured from, and include, the upland edge of the wetland.

-In discussions with the Board of Clatsop County Commissioners during public work sessions, the Commissioners have indicated that a standard inventory process would be preferred over the
+In areas where the top of each bank is not clearly defined, or where the predominant terrain consists of steep cliffs, local governments shall apply OAR 660-023-0030 (standard inventory approach) rather than apply the safe harbor provisions of this section.

-"safe harbor" approach.
+It should be noted that the county is not required to choose one inventory approach for all stream reaches and lakes; it is possible to apply a "safe harbor" approach for specific resources while utilizing a standard approach for other resources.
+In discussions with the Board of Clatsop County Commissioners during public work sessions, the Commissioners have indicated that a standard inventory process would be preferred over the "safe harbor" approach.